 Founded in 2011 by Stephan Wolf and Alexander Zosel, Volocopter has in offices in Germany and Singapore.
 Volocopter‘s investors include Daimler, Geely, Intel Capital, Micron, BtoV, and Manta Ray Ventures.
 Volocopter announced in February 2020 that it had raised a total of €122 million (approx. $145M USD) since inception.

 To meet the needs of a lower cost drone with a good lifting capability 200 Kg (442 lbs), Volocopter began the VoloDrone project in 2018.
-This uncrewed electric vertical takeoff and landing (eVTOL) drone is remotely piloted or flies in pre-set routes for agricultural missions or carry cargo.
+This uncrewed electric vertical takeoff and landing (eVTOL) drone may be remotely piloted or fly in pre-set routes for agricultural or cargo missions.

 The drone uses standardized rail attachment system, commonly applied in aerospace and logistics and can accommodate a wide variety of payloads.

 - Agriculture: The drone will have the capability of carrying sprayer equipment for plant protection, seed sowing, forest management, frost control and more.
 The drone can cover 6 hectare/hour (One hectare is 10,000 square meters) and due to GPS control, a more selective area treatment can be achieved.

 - Construction: The drone will be able to carry supplies to tops of buildings, remote areas, utilities, infrastructure jobs and other job sites which need aerial transportation using boxes, customized boxes and sling loads.